sandiegodata-projects/downtown-partnership/datasets/sandiegodata.org-downtown_homeless/README.md

 * **August 2014**.
 In the original datasets, August 2014 was a duplicate of September 2014.
 * **September 2014**.
 Comfusion related to the duplication of September and August resulted in September being incompletely processed.
 * **June 2015**.
 All of the map images for this month were blank.
 An alternate source PDF exists that is not blank, but this file was not used.
+* **March 2018 on**.
+The converted data includes months up to July 2018, but the data for April, May, June and July 2018 shows very low values for the East Village neghborhood, so these months are excluded.
 These months are re-created, probabilistically, in the ``imputed_counts`` dataset.